 How would the weather impact on our sessions?

 As your Counsellor, I will be guided by you at all times.
 It depends on you and what you feel is best for you in that moment.
-In some cases, we might grab our umbrellas and head off to our walk anyway, or you might decide you are not comfortable to be outdoors and we can have our session via telephone or online (i.e. zoom, facetime).
+Sometimes, we might grab our umbrellas and head off to our walk anyway, or you might decide you are not comfortable being outdoors, and we can have our session via telephone or online (i.e. zoom, facetime).

 What to wear?

 I would recommend that you wear clothes that are comfortable for you and walking/trainer shoes that you do not mind getting a little dirty.

 To arrange an initial phone call, click here.